lucasalcs/dataset_df/README.md

    # For AASIST with GPU
    docker run --gpus all -p 8888:8888 aasist

-   # For SLSforASVspoof with GPU
+   # For SLS with GPU
    docker run --gpus all -p 8888:8888 sls-df

+   # For XLSR-Mamba with GPU
+   docker run --gpus all -p 8889:8888 xlsr-mamba-df # Use a different host port
    ```

    Note: To use GPU acceleration, you must have the [NVIDIA Container Toolkit](https://github.com/NVIDIA/nvidia-docker) installed on your host system.